 Injury Report: New Orleans Pelicans vs Detroit Pistons

-The Pelicans list star forward Zion Williamson as questionable for the game with personal reasons.
-Williamson missed Saturday's game against the San Antonio Spurs with the same designation.
-The two-time all-star has played in 28 games this season, missing a huge chunk of the year with a major hamstring injury.
+The biggest concern for the Pelicans is Zion Williamson's health.
+The two-time All-Star has been ruled out with back soreness.
+Williamson missed Friday's game in Minnesota with back issues and has only appeared in 30 games this season.
+New Orleans is 9-32 when Zion does not play this year.

-New Orleans will have five players out against the Pistons, including Herb Jones (shoulder), Dejounte Murray (Achilles), Brandon Boston (ankle), Lester Quinones (G League), and Keion Brooks, Jr. (G League).
-Also listed as questionable is Yves Missi (ankle), and Kelly Olynyk (finger).
+Seven players are ruled out for New Orleans, including Zion Williamson (back), Yves Missi (hip), Brandon Boston (ankle), Dejounte Murray (Achilles), Herb Jones (shoulder), Trey Murphy III (shoulder), and Lester Quinones (G League assignment).
+Jose Alvarado (illness) has been upgraded to available.

-On the Pistons side, Detroit is without five players at New Orleans.
-Jaden Ivey (fibula), Ron Harper, Jr. (G League), Daniss Jenkins (G League), Bobi Klintman (G League), and Tolu Smith (G League) won't play against the Pelicans.
+Detriot touts an intensive list, with six players out against the Pelicans.
+Tim Hardaway, Jr. (ankle), Jaden Ivey (fibula), Ron Harper, Jr (G League), Daniss Jenkins (G League), Bobi Klintman (G League), and Tolu Smith (G League) are out on Sunday afternoon.
+Detroit is 39-32 on the season, currently the No. 6 seed in the Eastern Conference playoff race.

 Related Articles